 Thank the ones that made the day possible, the happy couple’s parents (single them out by name) and offer a toast to them for raising two fine people.
 Don’t forget to thank the audience as well.
 It’s a good idea to say something about how beautiful the bride looks and what a remarkable woman she is – this is guaranteed to go down well with everyone.

 Many people at the wedding won’t know who you are.
 Briefly say who you are and why you’re such good friends with the groom.

 You know the groom better than most, so take the chance to introduce the real him to everyone.
 Talk slowly and clearly, taking time to pause and take deep breaths.
 Have a glass of water you can sip on during the speech, to help calm the nerves and break up the speech.

 Getting a joke in early will help relax the mood.
 Spend time preparing the right joke – funny but not offensive, something that will appeal across all age groups, and make sure you learn it by heart.
 Self-deprecation can go a long way, so it might be something told at your own expense.
 The audience will expect the speech to be somewhat funny so starting strongly will help engaging the audience.

-Your story could be how you met the bridegroom or a funny incident which you both went through.
+Every great man speech includes a story, which could be how you met the bridegroom or a funny incident which you both went through.
 You can also tell a story about when you realised your friend had found his other half, or about when your friend would complain about being single for so long.
 Tread carefully when telling these and don’t cross the line with them!

 Anything embarrassing or offensive should be avoided by all means.
 Although this is common sense, once you get up there with a mic in front of you and a crowd waiting to see what you have to say, the situation might be so tense that cracking a crude joke or sharing an embarrassing story may seem perfect to lighten the mood.
 You’ll be left with a frozen audience that doesn’t want to laugh at the expense of the bridegroom.